packiasheelav/myaccounts-serverless-application/README.md

 ## myAccounts has 2 apps:
 myaccounts-react-sls-app is frontend react applications.This will be deployed in AWS S3.

-myaccounts-app-sls-api is backend serverless app.It has Aws lambda and aws api gateway code.
+myaccounts-app-sls-api is backend serverless app.Aws lambda and aws api gateway are used.

 Here is myaccounts apps aws service setup diagram
 ![aws](https://github.com/packiasheelav/myaccounts-serverless-application/blob/master/sls.jpeg)